a-bergman/Analysis-Tools/README.md

 **`stat_functions.py`**

-1/25/2019:
+1/27/2019:

-- Added p-value interpretation to all dataframes & changed dataframe headers
+- Added `p = 0.05` as a default parameter to all functions & updated docstrings to reflect the `Significant` column in each dataframe.